Community Action Agency

 4. What information do I need?

-• Social Security Numbers for all household members
+• Social Security cards for all household members.

-• If disabled, verification of disability (Social Security Disability statement, or employer disability benefits statement)
+• If disabled, verification of disability (Social Security Disability Statement, or employer disability benefits statement)

 5. Where can I apply?